 Buying products through eBay is usually straightforward, but some scammers work to defraud innocent people who are just trying to get a good deal.
 Remember that if an offer looks too good to be true, it probably is.
-Here are three of the most common eBay scams for eBay buyers.

 An eBay money-back guarantee protects buyers from fraudulent sellers, save for some exclusions.
 The following is a list of items that are not covered, which means the seller can accept payment, fail to send the item, and then you as the buyer have no recourse through the eBay website.
 Be cautious when purchasing items from the following list:

 - Businesses for sale

 - Items sold by Sotheby’s

 - Classified ads

 2. Seller ships with deliberately incorrect name on label